waimea-hwstringer/200assessment/docs/Development.md

 - Wether or not she likes the about page text
 - Name of the website
 - What admin username and password she wants
+- What logo she wants
+- Whether or not she thinks a section for tiers is necessary on the order form

 ### DATE HERE